Birth Brachial Plexus Injury

 What Causes Birth Brachial Plexus Injury?

-Brachial plexus injuries happen whenever nerves get stretched or torn.
+Brachial plexus injuries happen whenever nerves get stretched or injured.
 Some of these injuries happen during the birth process.
-Most often the baby’s shoulders might become wedged within the birth canal, causing the brachial plexus nerves to stretch or tear as the baby is delivered.
+Most often the baby’s shoulders may become wedged within the birth canal, causing nerve injury to the brachial plexus as the baby is delivered.

 Types of Nerve Injuries